 Abbreviations

-RY: Relative Yield; RYT: Relative Yield Total
+CE: complementarity effect; RY: Relative Yield; RYT: Relative Yield Total; SE: selection effect

 Introduction

 Competition for resources is a fundamental determinant of plant phenotypes and plant community dynamics (Tilman, 2020).
 A plant's survival, growth and reproduction can be reduced by highly competitive neighbours that absorb and use resources more quickly and/or more efficiently.
-To deal with such situations, plants have evolved various mechanisms to detect the presence of neighbours and/or the early exhaustion of resources, and to react by becoming more efficient at capturing resources (Pierik et al., 2013).
+To deal with such situations, plants have evolved various mechanisms to detect the presence of neighbours and/or the early exhaustion of resources, and to react by becoming more efficient at capturing resources or more conservative with their own resources (Pierik et al., 2013).
 For example, plants can anticipate light competition by detecting changes in the red:far-red ratios of reflected and transmitted light on the leaves of their neighbours (Ballaré et al., 1990).
 These changes in light quality in turn trigger a series of phenotypic changes, known as the shade avoidance syndrome, which ultimately lead to more vertical growth in order to out-compete neighbours, e.g., increased plant height or hyponastia of leaves (Ballaré and Pierik, 2017).
 Similarly, competition for belowground resources (water or nutrients) can lead to root proliferation in the presence of a competitor (Robinson et al., 1999; Gersani et al., 2001), which can be triggered either by early detection of resource depletion, or by the detection of chemical markers from the competitors (Schenk, 2006; Pierik et al., 2013).

-While such response primarily evolved to maximize individual plant fitness under competition, they can lead to a competitive arms race between individuals, and ultimately decrease fitness at the scale of the group, which is known as a Tragedy of the Commons (TOCs, Hardin, 1968).
+While such responses primarily evolved to maximize individual plant fitness under competition, they can lead to a competitive arms race between individuals, and ultimately decrease fitness at the scale of the group, which is known as a Tragedy of the Commons (TOCs, Hardin, 1968).
 This reduction in collective performance results from two effects: resources allocated to competitive organs are diverted from reproduction, and all individuals suffer from an intense pressure on the resources from their neighbours.
 Such trajectories have important implications for agriculture, as intense competition between adjacent plants from the same species can reduce yield per unit area (Anten and Vermeulen, 2016).
 This was notoriously identified by agronomists and plant breeders in the context of the Green Revolution: intra-specific competition, especially for light, becomes a strong determinant of yield in a typical high density cereal cropping system with low weed pressure and high fertilizer and pesticide inputs (Donald, 1963, 1968; Jennings and de Jesus, 1968).
 This observation led to the emergence of a new paradigm for plant breeding based on the idea that selection should target varieties with weak competitive abilities, because such varieties can be grown at high density without wasting resources into competition (Donald, 1968).
 The major yield gains achieved with the introduction of dwarfing genes contributed to validate this paradigm as these genes mainly reduced above ground plant stature and, de facto, the intensity of intra specific competition (Donald, 1968; Jennings and Herrera, 1968).